DevL/potency/output/md/Character Options/Traits.md

 > Lilly sends her swarm of scorching fire towards a group of enemies.
 The group is large enough to require a spell volume of 3 so she needs to spend 3 additional potential to increase the effect by a bonus die.

+## Riposte
+_Requires melee combat 3 or unarmed combat 3._

+> With nerves of steel, you take the opportunity to strike back rather than to parry.

+When attacked in close combat, you can in lieu of reacting with an active _defence_ roll instead make a _melee combat_ or _unarmed combat_ attack.

 ## Shield Bearer
 _Requires exertion 3 or crafting 4._